avgator/avstudio-docs/docs/documentation/1-Introduction/1-introduction.md

 Whether you're creating your first interface or developing complex systems, this guide will help you harness the full power of AVstudio.

-## Who Should Read This Manual
+## Who Should Read This Documentation

-This manual is designed for:
+This Documentation is designed for:

 ### Primary Users
 - UI/UX Developers